 Personal Goal Setting - Goal Setting Tools from MindTools Planning to Live Your Life Your Way Learn how to set effective personal goals.
 Many people feel as if they're adrift in the world.
 They work hard, but they don't seem to get anywhere worthwhile.
 A key reason that they feel this way is that they haven't spent enough time thinking about what they want from life, and haven't set themselves formal goals.
+After all, would you set out on a major journey with no real idea of your destination?
 Goal setting is a powerful process for thinking about your ideal future, and for motivating yourself to turn your vision of this future into reality.
 The process of setting goals helps you choose where you want to go in life.
 Why Set Goals?
 Top-level athletes, successful business-people and achievers in all fields all set goals.
 By setting sharp, clearly defined goals, you can measure and take pride in the achievement of those goals, and you'll see forward progress in what might previously have seemed a long pointless grind.
 Starting to Set Personal Goals Tip: